Deborah O Daniel (Toyin)

 We are bound to find ourselves in the trap that Satan has set for us when we feed on just about anything without discrimination.
 Jesus Christ is our Great Shepherd (John 10:11, Hebrews 13:21, Psalm 23) and we are His sheep.
 Anyone who follows Him will find contentment in life.
 When we choose to do our own thing without Him, we miss it all, dear ones.

 You have goat-like traits, if you heard of the Gift of Salvation through Jesus Christ and refused to accept Him as your Lord and Saviour.
-On the day of rapture, He will take His sheep and leave the goats behind.
-Goats that repent and choose to become sheep after they have been left behind will have another chance (at a very high cost), while the stubborn ones will spend eternity in the lake of fire (Matthew 25:31-33; 41).
+On the day of Rapture, He will take His sheep and leave the goats behind (1 Thessalonians 4:16-17).
+Goats that repent and choose to become sheep after they have been left behind on earth (post Rapture) will have another chance at a very high cost (as they will then risk being martyred - Revelation 6:9–11), while the stubborn ones will spend eternity in the lake of fire (Matthew 25:31-33; 41).

 It is easy to be a sheep – just follow the Great Shepherd, His Word, and His ways.
 It is also very easy to be a goat.
 Pride and rebellion are some of the attributes that can earn a person goat-like traits.

 Sheep are perceived to be dumb animals.
 Well, perhaps this is why they are not wild and getting into trouble in the first place.
 They seem dumb, but they know the trick.
 The truth of the matter is that they know who cares and has their interest at heart.
 They then follow this shepherd to their own advantage.
 As someone put it, "A sheep may look woolly-brained, but don't be fooled by its dumb expression."